astropy/astropy/docs/vo/index.rst

 In the default setting, it searches the good Cone Search services one by one, stops at the first one that gives non-zero match(es), and returns the result.
-Since the list of services are extracted from a Python dictionary, the search order might differ from call to call. :ref:`vo-sec-scs-examples` below also show how to use non-default search behaviors.
+Since the list of services are extracted from a Python dictionary, the search order might differ from call to call. :ref:`vo-sec-scs-examples` below show how to use non-default search behaviors, where the user has more control of which catalog(s) to search.

 .. note::